 However weighed against the potential hazards which could be fatal, the following should be taken into consideration:

-You can find out more information on freight container safety by visiting the below on the hse.gov.uk site:
+You can find out more information on freight container safety by visiting the hse.gov.uk site: